Skip to main content

 • When a 429 response is received, the SDK throws a FlareRateLimitException with Limit, Remaining, and ResetAt properties derived from the X-RateLimit-* response headers.

-• The SDK's worker poll loop catches all exceptions (including FlareRateLimitException) and waits for the configured PollInterval before retrying.
+• The SDK's background worker catches all exceptions (including FlareRateLimitException) and waits for the configured PollInterval before retrying.
 It does not inspect the ResetAt header to compute a longer backoff.
 For enqueue calls in your application code, you should implement your own retry/backoff logic using the ResetAt property (see the C# example above).

 See the SDK Exceptions reference for details on FlareRateLimitException.